FreeTubeApp/yt-comment-scraper/README.md

     ],
     edited: Boolean, // If the comment has been edited or not
     text: String, // The text content of the comment
-    likes: Number, // The amount of likes the comment has
+    likes: String, // The amount of likes the comment has, numbers > 1000 displayed with 1.9K, 2K...
     time: String, // The time the comment was published.
 Written as "One day ago"
     numReplies: Number, // The number of replies found for the comment
     isHearted: Boolean, // If the video channel hearted the comment